 Margin & Leverage

 Without leverage, most forex traders would not have the capital available to be able to trade 100,000 units of a base currency.
-Trading on leverage enables much greater exposure in trade sizes.
-The amount of leverage available to traders can depend upon the regulatory jurisdiction in which they are trading, however, leverage can be available from thirty times (in European jurisdictions) up to several hundreds of times (with Mauritius, Vanuatu or Bahamas jurisdiction).
+Trading on leverage gives you much greater exposure to the forex market.
+The amount of leverage available to traders depends on the regulatory jurisdiction in which they are trading, however, leverage can be available from thirty times (1:30 in European jurisdictions) up to several hundreds of times (in jurisdictions like Mauritius, Vanuatu or the Bahamas).

 The risk of trading forex on margin

 However, trading in a larger size comes with a much higher risk.
-As we laid out earlier, trading 1 Lot (100,000 units of the base currency) means that every 1 pip of movement in EUR/USD is worth $10.
+As we said earlier, trading 1 Lot (100,000 units of the base currency) means that every movement of 1 in EUR/USD is worth $10.

 Although forex pairs may not move much in percentage terms, when using leverage, a 40/50 pip swing in the price can take a matter of minutes.
-Unless you trade forex using adequate protection for your positions (such as stop-losses) you can very quickly blow up your account!
+Unless you trade forex using adequate protection for your positions (such as stop-losses) you can blow up your account very quickly.

 Different forms of forex trading

-Individual traders (the retail trader) – Will enter the forex market by using a broker, effectively via a secondary market.
+Individual traders (the retail trader) – Such people enter the forex market by using a broker, effectively via a secondary market.
 The broker acts as an intermediary between the individual trader and counterparties such as big banks.
-The bigger players will provide the brokers with the liquidity for their clients (individual traders) to use.
-Brokers offer individuals the ability to trade on margin where traders can leverage their account to many times their original size.
-However, the warning is that trading on margin significantly increases the level of risk for the trader.
+The bigger players provide brokers with liquidity for their clients (individual traders) to use.
+Brokers offer individuals the ability to trade on margin where traders can leverage their accounts to many times their original size.
+However, trading on margin significantly increases the level of risk for the trader.

-Forex Options – Trading forex options gives you the right, but not obligation to buy and sell forex on a specific date in the future at a specified price.
-Options trading in forex are similar to futures trading, however, where futures contracts have the obligation for delivery, there is no such obligation when trading options.
+Forex Options – Trading forex options gives you the right, but not the obligation to buy and sell forex on a specific date in the future at a specified price.
+Options trading in forex is similar to futures trading.
+The difference is that futures contracts have the obligation for delivery, but there is no such obligation with options.

 This table lays out the level and proportion of daily volumes of the various forex trading instruments.